The Difference Between Contracting, Construction Management, and Design-Build

 Working With Construction Managers

 Unlike general contracting, construction management involves taking a hands-on approach from the initial design phase all the way to the final walkthrough.
-This approach to building delivery is often referred to as construction-management-at-risk (CMAR).
-The idea behind CMAR is to ensure that everyone is on the same page and develop a mutual understanding between owners, designers, and construction managers well before the actual construction begins.
+This approach to building delivery is often referred to as construction management at risk (CMAR).
+The idea behind CMAR is to ensure that everyone develops a mutual understanding of the owner’s vision, the design intent, and the project plans well before the actual construction begins.

 As general contractors, construction managers typically work with a combination of in-house personnel and specialized subcontractors.
 The difference is, they also work with building planners, site surveyors, and designers during the earliest stages of project development to guarantee a well-organized, consistent approach that delivers projects on-time and within owners’ budgets.